Skip to content

 Sources profile:This story draws on neutral-leaning sources

-The European Commission's Digital Omnibus second trilogue is scheduled for 28 April 2026, twelve days from publication.
-The employer AI literacy obligation, which requires firms deploying AI on or alongside staff to ensure workers understand how the systems operate, was stripped from the text by Parliament on 26 March and remains contested entering the negotiations.
-The Cypriot Presidency is aiming for political agreement by May, with Official Journal publication targeted for July.
-The high-risk employment deadline under the AI Act is fixed at 2 December 2027.
+The EU Digital Omnibus second trilogue is scheduled for 28 April 2026, twelve days from publication.
+The employer AI literacy obligation stripped by Parliament on 26 March remains contested entering negotiations.
+The Cypriot Presidency is aiming for political agreement by May, with Official Journal publication targeted for July and the high-risk employment deadline fixed at 2 December 2027.

 Oracle's Massachusetts WARN Act filing remains absent as of 13 April.
 The 60-day clock from the 31 March cuts expires around 30 May; Burlington offices remain unrepresented in any state disclosure.